mcfnord/rml/src/busto.md

 that Lindquist stated at leadership meetings that Merrival had a “meltdown” and was not acting “adult or mature.”
 Penner and Greer advised Lindquist to stop criticizing Merrival publicly.

-Summgy of the Factual Findings: The PCPAO issued statements to the press after Merrival filed his Complaint that he was disgruntled and unhappy because he was passed over for leadership positions; the PCPAO’s statements were inaccurate and intentionally misleading;
+Summary of the Factual Findings: <mark>The PCPAO issued statements to the press after Merrival filed his Complaint that he was disgruntled and unhappy because he was passed over for leadership positions; the PCPAO’s statements were inaccurate and intentionally misleading;
-Lindquist intended that the description of Merrival as a disgruntled employee would place him in a negative light and thereby minimize the impact of the Complaint on himself and the PCPAO.
+Lindquist intended that the description of Merrival as a disgruntled employee would place him in a negative light and thereby minimize the impact of the Complaint on himself and the PCPAO.</mark>

 Summary of the Evidence: Greer said that leadership gathered to respond to the TNT’s request for a comment about the Merrival Complaint, which was the office’s first notice of it.

-She said that the two statements were based on the group’s knowledge of Merrival’s employment

-history, 113., no one reviewed his employee file.
-Lindquist asked her to issue the written statement because the Chief of the Civil Division was not available.33
+She said that the two statements were based on the group’s knowledge of Merrival’s employment history, _i.e._, no one reviewed his employee file.
+Lindquist asked her to issue the written statement because the Chief of the Civil Division was not available.<sup>38</sup>

 All leadership witnesses said that the characterization of Merrival as being “disgruntled” for being passed over was based on two things: (1) a statement by Merrival in the Complaint